sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Slider velocity changes that alter the scrolling speed of the beatmap are disallowed.** Slider velocity changes to unify the scroll speed in variable BPM beatmaps are exempt.
 - **Scroll normalisation must be done in beatmaps with variable BPM.**
+- **For >10 keymodes that follow an n+2 special style:**
+  - Special and normal notes played by the same hand cannot be placed at the same timestamp.
+  - Guidelines regarding anchors and jacks also apply to combinations of special and normal notes.

 #### Guidelines